Lord-of-Waffles/InfoSec24/Week1Homework.md

 ### X)

 **Threat modelling** is a process in which a system is analysed in order to determine its strengths & weaknesses commonly used in cybersecurity.
-It is a process recommended by the Threat Modelling Manifesto to be included in the initial design phase of a system in order for security to be built-in from the beginning, though continous repetion is advised to keep security up to date.
+It is a process recommended by the Threat Modelling Manifesto to be included in the initial design phase of a system in order for security to be built-in from the beginning, though continuous repetition is advised to keep security up to date.
 But what is the security for?

-**Values.** Specifically, things which an organisation has in their posession which have value.
+**Values.** Specifically, things which an organisation has in their possession which have value.
 Effective threat modelling is governed by 3 principles:

   * Fundamentals are general truths that enable successful threat modelling.